vabspro/vabs-shop-plugin/readme.md

-# VABS Strandkorb Plugin for Wordpress
+# VABS Shop Plugin for Wordpress

 This is a wordpress plugin to connect the VABS Backend with your wordpres site.